 Opening a module in your Database section allows you to see the properties of that module, including its electrical, temperature, and mechanical characteristics.
 This information is generally pulled from module datasheets.
 You can also enter pricing information for modules.

-To use a module in a design, you must star it in your Database section.
-To do this, click the star directly to the left of the module's name.
-The icon will turn yellow, indicating the panel has successfully been starred.
+To use a module in a design, you must add it in your Database section.
+To do this, click the plus sign directly to the left of the module's name.
+The icon will turn green, indicating the panel has successfully been pre-selected and saved.

 Check out how to Activate your Components here.